-Given this context that no either source of product can be trustable, researchers performed some stochastic approach to analyze these uncertainties with collocated data sources (Tian and Peters-Lidard 2010).
-Triple Collocation (TC) has been proven to be a powerful statistical approach to estimate uncertainties within each of three independent products (Stoffelen 1998, McColl, Vogelzang et al. 2014, Massari, Crow et al. 2017, Li, Tang et al. 2018).
-The concept behind is that three independent products are digested and to estimate relative error without knowing the “truth”.
+Given this context that no either source of product can be trustable, researchers performed stochastic approach to analyze these uncertainties.(Tian and Peters-Lidard 2010).
+Triple Collocation (TC) has been proven to be a statistical approach to estimate uncertainties within each of three independent products (Stoffelen 1998, McColl, Vogelzang et al. 2014, Massari, Crow et al. 2017, Li, Tang et al. 2018).
 TC was firstly applied to evaluate ocean surface wind variability by inputting different wind products (Stoffelen 1998).
-Thereafter, it has been extended to measure errors of sea surface temperature (Gentemann 2014), sea surface salinity (Ratheesh, Mankad et al. 2013), wave height (Caires 2003), leaf area index and soil moisture.
-(Roebeling, Wolters et al. 2012) was the first to apply TC in hydrology by incorporating remote sensing, weather radar and rain gauges in Europe.
+Thereafter, it has been extended to determine errors of sea surface temperature (Gentemann 2014), sea surface salinity (Ratheesh, Mankad et al. 2013), wave height (Caires 2003), leaf area index and soil moisture.
+(Roebeling, Wolters et al. 2012) was the first to apply TC in hydrometeorology to intercompare remote sensing, weather radar and rain gauges in Europe.
 (Massari, Crow et al. 2017) compared performance of five satellite QPEs over US, and deduced the results of correlation coefficient towards globe.
 (Alemohammad, McColl et al. 2015) introduced multiplicative triple collocation method (MTC), suggesting its appropriateness in rainfall error evaluation and then decomposed the error term in order to investigate the violation of assumptions.
-(Li, Tang et al. 2018) used TC to perform uncertainty analysis over ungauged regions in Tibetan in China after validated TC with traditional statistics.
+(Li, Tang et al. 2018) used TC method to perform uncertainty analysis over ungauged regions in Tibetan in China after validated TC with traditional intercomparing statistics.
 To the best of our knowledge, TC has not been utilized to evaluate the uncertainties in extreme weather conditions in which they contain more uncertainties than normal cases.
-It is even challenging to validate TC without references.
-To investigate the validity of TC and interpret the uncertainties with three common QPEs gauge, radar, satellite, our objectives are designed as three-folds: 1.
+To investigate the validity of TC and interpret the uncertainties with three common QPEs rain gauge interpolated XXX, radar estimated XXX, satellite estimated XXX, the objectives of this study are designed as following: 1.
 Compare differences and performances of three independent products during multiple events; 2.
 Perform uncertainty estimation over multiple extreme events with special emphasis on hurricane Harvey; 3.
 Evaluate the applicability of TC during extreme events.

-We organize this article into four sections: section 1 will introduce the study domain and briefly review the three datasets been used in this study.
-Section 2 will describe in detail the formula to derive Root Mean Squared Error (RMSE) and Correlation Coefficient (CC) from TC method.
-Section 3 and 4 will follow up with performed results and conclusions from this study.
+We organize this article into four sections: section 2 will introduce the study domain and briefly review the three datasets been used in this study.
+Section 3 will describe in detail the formula to derive Root Mean Squared Error (RMSE) and Correlation Coefficient (CC) from TC method.
+Section 4 and 5 will follow up with results and conclusions from this study.
 The structure of this article will start from a broad overview (multiple events) and then dive into specific event (Harvey) to scrutinize the differences.

+(This is the experience from getting edits from Prof. Hong, you need to cite more paper from the journal you are going to submit to.
+There are only three papers from J of Hydrometeorology.)

 STUDY AREA and DATASETS